isomerpages/govtech-stp/pages/Separate Page for Cat II to IV checklists.md

 ### Stage 5: End of Stay-Home Notice

-&#9744;  <i><b>A) Release from Stay-Home Notice(SHN)</b></i>
+&#9744;  <i><b>A) Release from Stay-Home Notice (SHN)</b></i>

-Travellers may end their SHN arrangements upon receipt of a negative test result or when they complete the 10-day SHN period, whichever is later.
-The result of the test will be communicated via a call, email, or SMS about 24 hours from when the test was administered..
+The SHN will end after the traveller receives a negative test result (per Stage 4B) or upon completion of the 10-day SHN, whichever is later.
+The result of the test will be communicated via a call, email, or SMS about 24 hours from when the test was administered.
 Travellers with Singpass may also view their results via the <a href="https://www.healthhub.sg/HealtheServices" target="_blank">HealthHub App</a>.

-Travellers who test positive for COVID-19 will and must receive <a href="/health/insurance-and-treatment#treatment" target="_blank">medical treatment</a>.
-The prevailing treatment charges will apply.
+Travellers who test positive for COVID-19 will and must receive <a href="/health/insurance-and-treatment#treatment" target="_blank">medical treatment</a>, and the prevailing treatment charges will apply.

 &#9744;  <i><b>B) Abide by local COVID-19 safe management measures</b></i>

-After SHN, travellers may go about their activities but <b>must</b> comply with the <a href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank">latest public health measures.</a>
+Travellers may go about their activities while complying with the <a href="https://moh.gov.sg/covid-19-phase-advisory" target="_blank">latest public health measures</a>.
+This includes the use of TraceTogether, to facilitate the identification of close contacts of a COVID-positive case.

-Some activities in Singapore may require proof of vaccination (e.g. attendance at large scale events, dining restrictions).
-If you had been vaccinated overseas, <a href="/health/vtsg#VDSMM" target="_blank">click here to check how to get your vaccinated status recognised in Singapore.</a>
+For vaccination-differentiated settings, e.g. attendance at large scale events, dining restrictions, travellers will be required to produce proof of vaccination.
+Travellers who have registered their vaccination status on their TraceTogether application may do so using the app (see Stage 3A).
+Travellers who require vaccinated status beyond 30 days after arrival, should visit

-Travellers should also use the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether app</a>, which allows the identification of close contacts of a positive COVID-19 case.
+<a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.